About Boston Teacher Residency

 High-Needs Expertise: BPS had a set of clearly identified high-needs areas — among them, mathematics, science, special education and English Language Learners.
 Yet a disproportionate number of BPS applicants held their expertise in areas outside of the district’s most pressing needs.
 BTR would be a key driver in preparing more teachers in these high-needs areas.
 In addition, the program would seek to recruit a more diverse group of applicants.

 Considering these pressing needs, Superintendent Payzant made the strategic decision to launch BTR in 2003.
-The program has made remarkable progress on these district goals, attracting national attention for its unique approach and contributing key learning to emerging Residency programs by co-founding and partnering with Urban Teacher Residency United.
+The program has made remarkable progress on these district goals, attracting national attention for its unique approach and contributing key learning to emerging Residency programs by co-founding and partnering with the National Center for Teacher Residencies.